-Let’s forgot about the cute factor for a minute and focus on the taste of these Easter egg cookies.
-They are nutty (I used hazelnuts, but you can choose from any of your favorite nuts) and loaded with coffee flavor.
+Not only are they cure, but they have a great flavor profile.
+The cookies are nutty (I used hazelnuts, but you can choose from any of your favorite nuts) and loaded with coffee flavor.
 They taste a bit like biscotti dunked in coffee, but with the texture of Christmas snowball cookies or the similar Mexican wedding cookies.
-In fact, I may repeat the Easter egg cookie recipe again as a ball come Christmas-time.

 Easter Egg Cookies